art ther·a·py

 You can find the American Art Therapy Association answer to this question here.
 Or check out the Wikipedia article.
 You may also enjoy Cathy Malchiodi’s article on Psychology Today.com.

-People don’t come to my office because they’re having a great time doing life.
-That said, sometimes what is making life feel hard is the inability to express our experience, our feelings or anything at all!
+People don’t come to my office because they’re having a great time.
+Sometimes, what’s making life feel so hard is the inability to express our experience, our feelings or anything at all!
 It’s especially hard for those of us who have experienced trauma, abuse or neglect to feel safe enough to allow vulnerability, and trust that we won’t be hurt by our sharing.

 Art can teach us that it’s ok to access and feel all of our emotions and feelings.
-And we can go at our own pace; make decisions about what we’re going to check out, how much or how little, and press pause or stop as needed.
-And the best part is, You Can’t Do this Wrong.
+We can go at our own pace; make decisions about what we’re going to check out, how much or how little, and press pause or stop as needed.
+The best part is, You Can’t Do this Wrong.
 We can start over, edit and explore new perspectives.
-Art is the most forgiving and patient creature I know.
+Art is forgiving and patient.
 Art can hold, art can speak for you, art can remind you that you can create change and make something wonderful.
 Together, we can use art therapeutically to support change and healing in a way that is meaningful to you.

-And you know what the best way to find out what Art Therapy is?
+You want to know the best way to find out what Art Therapy is?
 Try it on and see/hear/feel/experience it for yourself.